-To encourage and support us in this work, Ordinary Mind Zen Brisbane provides regular Zen practice and training activities in a lay context.
-Although our practice orientation is Buddhist, we welcome people from all backgrounds who wish to take up our distinctive approach to Zen training.
+To encourage and support us in this work, Ordinary Mind Zen Brisbane provides regular Zen practice activities in a lay context.
+We welcome people from Buddhist and non-Buddhist backgrounds who wish to experience our distinctive approach to Zen training.

-In this process, we are guided by the Group’s resident teacher, Gregg Howard, who trained with Charlotte Joko Beck in the Ordinary Mind Zen School and became one of her Successors in 2004.
+In this process, we are guided by the Group’s resident teacher, Gregg Howard, a Dharma Successor of Charlotte Joko Beck in the Ordinary Mind Zen School.

 Ordinary Mind Zen Brisbane is an Incorporated Association in Queensland and is a registered religious charity with the Australian Charities and Not-for-Profits Commission (ACNC).